CHTC/chtc-website-source/uw-research-computing/scaling-htc.md

 running all over the campus or country, on computers that don\'t belong to us, they have two major requirements:

--   **No \"large\" data**: All of the files for your jobs are in your home directory and/or in SQUID (the options listed on our [file transfer guide](file-availability) and our [SQUID guide](file-avail-squid)), and output files are small enough to return to your home directory (less than 2 GB).
-We normally handle larger files in our large data filesystem (see our [data staging guide](file-avail-largedata)) which is only available from CHTC.
+-   **Moderate Data Sizes**: Ideally, all of the files for your jobs should be in your home directory and/or in SQUID (the options listed on our [file transfer guide](file-availability) and our [SQUID guide](file-avail-squid)), and output files are small enough to return to your home directory (less than 2 GB).
+If your data files are large enough to use our large data file system ("staging", see our [data staging guide](file-avail-largedata)) and you would like to use external resource, please [contact us](chtc@cs.wisc.edu)!
+In certain cases, we may be able to support larger data needs outside of CHTC.

 -   **Short or interruptable jobs**: Your job can run in under 8 hours
     \-- either it finishes in that amount of time, or it self-checkpoints at least that frequently.
+If you would like to implement self-checkpointing for a longer code, we are happy to provide resources and guidance.

 <a name="submit"></a>